SearchBlox for Opensearch Server

 Prerequisites

-• Make sure the OpenSearch server is installed and running.
+• OpenSearch server installed and running

-• OpenSSL installed on your system (Install OpenSSL to generate the certificates.)
+• OpenSSL installed on your system(Install OpenSSL to generate the certificates.)

-• Make sure you have administrator access to the SearchBlox server.
+• Administrative access to the SearchBlox server

 Steps to Generate Self-Signed Elastic Server Certificate: